AmonDestroyer/SolarSystemModel/README.md

 - libglfw3-dev
 - libglew-dev
 - libglm-dev
+- freeglut3-dev

 All libraries can be installed after running the below commands.

 `sudo apt-get update`

-`sudo apt-get install libcurl4-openssl-dev libglfw3-dev libglew-dev libglm-dev`
+`sudo apt-get install libcurl4-openssl-dev libglfw3-dev libglew-dev libglm-dev freeglut3-dev`

 #### Utilized Open Source Code
 Below is a list of all open source code utilized in the generation of this project.